A true story

 When I said that finding the right architecture is also a learning process, he cut me off short of the following sentence:

 Do you expect me to pay you to learn?

 To save the day, I told him I was referring to the business domain, we needed to fully understand in order to provide the right architecture.

 Do you want your project to be developed by an unskilled team?

 Unless you hire a highly expensive consultant, chances are you need a software development team for more than a few months.
 If the project spans over a year or more, how would you feel about a team that never has time to level up?

 Software development is one of the most knowledge-driven industry, yet many expect developers to be readily equipped with everything it takes to solve any given problem.

 Languages keep on evolving.
 Relational databases keep on adding new features.
-There’s a plethora of NoSQL databases most have never ever worked with.
+There are a plethora of NoSQL databases most have never ever worked with.
 Successful frameworks keep on releasing new versions.
-New techniques emerge (e.g. reactive programming or micro services), while others keep on getting more and more traction (e.g. functional programming).
+New techniques emerge (e.g. reactive programming or microservices), while others keep on getting more and more traction (e.g. functional programming).